thebravoman/software_engineering_2015/hm_bonus_minify/description.md

 It also has requirements that you must first understand before implementing a solution.

 The points from this tasks could be added to your overall score without increasing the MAX score for the course.
 Currently the max score for the course is 10.
-This projects could give up to 3 more to your score while the course max stays 10.
+This projects could give up to 3.5 more to your score while the course max stays 10.
-It gives a chance to make up for some lost opportunities in the past two and a half months
+It gives a chance to make up for some lost opportunities in the past two and a half months.

+IMPORTANT!
+If a previous version does not work than the next one is not checked.

 # Bonus tasks 1 Process Monefy csv.
 There is mobile app called Monefy.
 It is a personal finance management app and it export in the following CSV format